Tomtss/partner-api-docs/customerSupport.md

 Please provide this e-mail as the primary means of communication: [support@voiapp.io](support@voiapp.io)

 ## Contacting partners customer support
-Voi will need the following information provided to our customer support, in order to perform customer support:
+Voi will need the following information:
 * A way to contact your customer support.
 * A way to request that refunds are performed.